 III Biofuels, Combustion and Atmospheric Impacts:

 An example of a biofuel synthesis project to be addressed in the CREATE program involves using acyl transferase (MsAcT) from Mycobacterium smegmatis to catalyse transesterification of long-chain fatty acids with methanol or ethanol in aqueous conditions.
 CREATE trainees in this project will learn to use robotic liquid handlers for automated preparation of enzyme reactions, molecular tools and microbial strains for protein expression in bacteria and yeast, liquid chromatography units for protein purification, and LC-MS systems for separation and identification of reaction products.
-A further CREATE project will conduct a coherent, systematic, combined experimental and numerical study focusing on the high-pressure combustion characteristics of a wide range of gaseous and liquid biofuels, and to assess the thermal oxidative stability of various liquid aviation biofuels.
+A further CREATE project will conduct a coherent, systematic, combined experimental and numerical study focusing on the high-pressure combustion characteristics of a wide range of gaseous and liquid biofuels, and assess the thermal oxidative stability of various liquid aviation biofuels.
 The experimental program will examine the ignition and extinction properties of biofuels at elevated pressures, the sooting tendencies of biofuels at elevated pressures, and the influence of thermal stressing of biofuels on ignition and soot formation.
 Trainees will gain experience using state-of-the-art combustion apparatus including laser-induced incandescence, laser Rayleigh scattering, soot spectral emission and a jet fuel oxidative thermal stability rig.

-Technoeconomic and Environmental Perspectives (MacLean): This project investigates, from technoeconomic and environmental perspectives, the potential for the aviation industry to move to lower carbon aviation fuels.
-The project will develop a life cycle-based framework for examining the environmental and economic aspects associated with aviation fuels, apply the framework to examine the life cycle environmental and economic performance of current (reference) fuels as well as alternative fuels in use or being proposed, and determine the conditions required for low carbon fuels to enter the market successfully.
+One project will investigate, from techno-economic and environmental perspectives, the potential for the aviation industry to move to lower carbon aviation fuels.
+The project will develop a life cycle-based framework for examining the environmental and economic aspects associated with aviation fuels, apply the framework to examine the life-cycle environmental and economic performance of current (reference) fuels as well as alternative fuels in use or being proposed, and determine the conditions required for low carbon fuels to enter the market successfully.
 A further project will focus on the construction of real-time emulators for approximating the aerodynamic and structural response as a function of the design variables.
 The goal is to develop optimisation schemes by which aircraft designs with minimum total environmental impact can be selected.